nnichar/Online-Shop-Simulation/README.md

 # Online Shop Simulation

+The data of this store were missing or erroring, so we have to handle all errors.

 ## Requirements

 1) The data in file products.txt, Each line contains product name, price, and weight.
 Implement class Product, with at least the following